Roads to Japan - Our map (Sep 2025)

 Cons

-Cost: Language school costs not insignificant.
+Cost: Language school and living costs not insignificant, especially in cities.

 Childcare: If requires finding childcare for the little one both me and Louise would need to attend language school.